d4n3sh/thedaneshproject/content/posts/2008-05-19-linux-is-like-religion.md

 ---
 [<img loading="lazy" class="alignnone size-medium wp-image-572" title="linuxolution" src="/wp-content/uploads/2008/05/linuxolution1-500x191.png" alt="linuxolution" width="500" height="191" srcset="/wp-content/uploads/2008/05/linuxolution1-500x191.png 500w, /wp-content/uploads/2008/05/linuxolution1.png 680w" sizes="(max-width: 500px) 100vw, 500px" />][1]

 Linux to me is like religion.
 Even though I am not religious but I feel that Linux in some way is like religion.
-It&#8217;s free, goes by many different names, it&#8217;s changes over time to suit needs but ultimately it&#8217;s personal.
+It's free, goes by many different names, it's changes over time to suit needs but ultimately it's personal.

 There will never be one &#8220;ultimate distribution&#8221;.
 It will always be a personal choice for the end user.

 I love openSUSE, my hardcore Linux friends love Debian and BSD.
 Many others love Fedora but then a few prefer Ubuntu.
-It&#8217;s individual.
+It's individual.

 Source: [Zoitz][2]